For as long as I can remember, I’ve loved to create stuff and be around other creatives.

 Get free creative tips sent right to your email inbox: http://eepurl.com/dEkpr5

 Connect with other creatives!
 Join my Facebook group: A Tribe Called Creative.

-Kevin Kolbe is a producer, storyteller, and creative dude with over 30+ years in marketing and media.
+Kevin Kolbe is an online video marketing specialist, producer, storyteller, and creative dude with over 30+ years in marketing and media.
 He head’s up Kevin Kolbe Media, LLC and helps people explore their creative gifts and make an impact in the world with video marketing.